joelgraff/obs-deluxe-countdown/README.md

 #### End Text
   The text which replaces the timer when the countdown terminates or invalid values are entered.

+#### Text Source
+  The text source which will be updated by the script.
+If you named a text source "countdown" (as in the tutorial above), it will appear in the dropdown list.

 #### Reset Button
   Click to reset the timer (duration timer only).